 All the domains and sub-domains on the Internet have an address attached.
-We call them the IP address: Internet Protocol address or in other words, an address that works with the Internet.
+We call them the IP address: Internet Protocol address or, in other words, an address that works with the Internet.
 You can access a domain/sub-domain only if you know the IP address of servers containing its content.

 You know that there are unlimited websites on the Internet.
-Again, each website can have its own many sub-domains.
-Remembering the IP addresses of these websites is simply not possible.
+Again, each website can have its many sub-domains.
+Remembering the IP addresses of these websites is not possible.
 This is why you get to enter the domain name in your own language (using the URL format – also called alias in technical terms).
 There is a system at work that resolves the domain names so that you can connect to the website you mentioned in the URL.
-This system helps you in finding the IP address of the domain names you entered in your browser so that the browser can connect to the website.
+This system helps you find the IP address of the domain names you entered in your browser so that the browser can connect to the website.
 This system is called the Domain Name System or DNS for short.

-Domain Name System, or DNS as it is popularly known, is a distributed database that contains mapping of domain names to their IP addresses.
+Domain Name System, or DNS as it is popularly known, is a distributed database that contains the mapping of domain names to their IP addresses.

 A DNS Service helps you in resolving the domain names that you enter in your web browser.
 It also helps in resolving the addresses when you are sending emails or when you click on active links.
 In general, your Internet Service Provider gives you a DNS Service.
 Other than your ISP, there are companies that offer Public Domain Name Services.
-Examples of such companies include Google, Comodo and OpenDNS.
-When you click on a link or enter a URL into your web browser, the DNS Service is contacted for resolving the related DNS.
-It is the responsibility of the DNS service to scan the Domain Name System database and provide you with IP address of the host to which you wish to connect.
+Examples of such companies include Google, Comodo, and OpenDNS.
+When you click on a link or enter a URL into your web browser, the DNS Service is contacted to resolve the related DNS.
+It is the responsibility of the DNS service to scan the Domain Name System database and provide you with the IP address of the host to which you wish to connect.

-Example 1: In case of abc.xyz.com, Root Servers will hold information about xyz being a .com.
+Example 1: In the case of abc.xyz.com, Root Servers will hold information about xyz being a .com.
 Some other Name Server will contain database entries showing the address of xyz.com.
 Since you also are hosting abc.xyz.com, its address can be either on the same Name server holding the address of xyz.com or on a different Name Server.
 If you add yet another sub-domain to abc.xyz.com, its address may again be on the same or on a different Name server depending upon where you are hosting it.
 The relation between the above can be established as below:

 abc is related to xyz.com